 Every provider has a different underwriting standard.
 This means one insurance plan may accept a specific medical condition, and a different insurance plan will deny the applicant with the same condition.
 Working with an agent with access to many insurance companies will help you find the best plan at the lowest price.

-Do not settle for a senior life insurance postcard or tv commercial from companies like AARP, Colonial Penn, or Lincoln Heritage.
+Do not settle for the new state regulated life insurance program or tv commercial from companies like AARP, Colonial Penn, or Lincoln Heritage.
 This will not be your best option.

 Willamette Life specializes in senior burial insurance and can find a custom plan for you.

 Call us at 844-576-0019